Jet Boat Controls In Reverse

-In the early days the simple centerline reverse outlet was more than sufficient to satisfy the boaters of that day.
-But, with the addition of larger boats with more freeboard (vertical height off the water’s surface) and the addition of competition in the marketplace, the Yamaha jet boat reverse system began to be asked to do more.
+Previously, the simple centerline reverse outlet was more than sufficient to satisfy the boaters of that day.
+But with the addition of larger boats with more freeboard, the vertical height off the water’s surface, as well as competition in the marketplace, the Yamaha jet boat reverse system began to be asked to do more.
 Designers from two companies began to work on a solution that retained all the positives of the existing system plus added significant improvements in controlling the stern in a more lateral direction.

 Introduction Of Lateral Thruster

-JetBoatPilot released the Lateral Thruster in late 2017.
-Lateral Thruster is a bolt on accessory that attaches to the underside of any Yamaha Jet Boat nozzle and dramatically improves the reverse control while maintaining the other benefits of strong reverse thrust and intuitive handling.
-It also works in tandem with other steering enhancements like Thrust Vector X and Thrust Vector Wake.
+JetBoatPilot released the Lateral Thruster in late 2017 for improved reverse boat throttle and increased thrust.
+The Lateral Thruster are types of bolt-on jet boat accessories that attach to the underside of any Yamaha Jet Boat nozzle.
+They dramatically improves the reverse control while maintaining the other benefits of strong reverse thrust and intuitive handling.
+They also work in tandem with other steering enhancement jet boat accessories like Thrust Vector X and Thrust Vector Wake.

-Lastly, the third advantage found when ordering a Lateral Thruster is found in price!
-With a price of $200 per engine the Lateral Thruster is a fraction of what other systems on the market are currently priced at, including the new system from Yamaha.
-You can install the Lateral Thruster yourself by following along with the step by step installation video and save even more money as compared to having your local dealer install.
-Anticipate about 30-45 minutes for the install depending on your mechanical ability.
+The third advantage found when ordering a Lateral Thruster is found in price.
+With a price of $200 per engine, the Lateral Thruster is a fraction of what other systems on the market are currently priced at, including the new system from Yamaha that we discuss below.
+You can save even more by installing the intuitive Lateral Thruster yourself rather than having your local dealer install it for you.
+You can follow along with the step-by-step installation video and only take between 30 to 45 minutes depending on your mechanical ability.

 Introduction Of Yamaha’s V-Bucket Deflector Nozzle